 Typing the En Dash and Em Dash on PCs and Macs

 Computer keyboards lack individual keys for either of the dashes.
 (The symbol above the hyphen is an underline, not a dash.)
-Before word processing, we had to make do by typing two hyphens.
+Before word processing, we had to make an em dash by typing two hyphens.
 Now we have options.

 Note that not all keyboards around the world are the same.
-We have heard from our readers in countries outside the U.S. that the following shortcuts don’t apply to their keyboards.
+Our readers outside the U.S. tell us that they don’t have the following shortcuts on their keyboards.
 That said, here are guidelines for typing on many keyboards: